xenloops/talk-dogfood-pipeline-ci/pipe_as_code.md

 <br />

 Some things to keep in mind:
-* Commands need to be handled differently in Jenkinsfile
+* Commands need to be delivered differently in Jenkinsfile than the command line
+* You may need to perform some searching and trial-and-error to get them right
 * Any service account keys or passwords should be imported

 Example actual [Jenkinsfile](https://github.com/xenloops/password-vault/blob/master/Jenkinsfile)